ponmar/skynetremote/README.md

 [Skynet][skynet_site] is a home security and home automation system.

 ### How to build? ###
-This project can either be built and run directory from within Eclipse, or by exporting a JAR file to be executed outside Eclipse.
+This project can either be built and run from within Eclipse, or by exporting a JAR file to be executed outside Eclipse.

 How to export a JAR file: